 Walking off leash

-There are several websites available that will give you an idea of your dog´s daily caloric requirements.
+There are several websites available that will give you an idea of your dog's daily caloric requirements so that you can adjust the amount of feed that you give.
 None of them are exact, however, and some owners report that their dogs eat a lot less and are in good shape, while others state that their dogs eat more and are skinny.

 Most of the web sites out there that list how many calories your dog can burn up when exercising are also wrong.
 Getting your dog to lose weight is not easy.